-Government has retained the interest rates on popular Small Savings Schemes for the 1st Quarter of the Financial Year 2018-19.
+Government has retained the interest rates on popular Small Savings Schemes for the 2nd Quarter of the Financial Year 2018-19.
 Previously, Government had decided to align the small savings interest rates with the relevant market rates of Government Securities.
-The rates are now recalibrated every quarter in order to maintain it at par with the current market rates.
-The interest rates on Small Savings Schemes are slightly higher as compared to rates offered by Banks.
-The Central Bank (RBI) had been clamoring for revision in rates as it is leading to distortion in rate structure.
+The interest rates are now recalibrated every quarter in order to maintain it at par with the current market rates.
+The Small Savings Interest rates are slightly higher as compared to rates offered by Banks.
+The Central Bank (RBI) had been clamoring for revision in interest rates as it is leading to distortion in rate structure.
 Government is trying to provide a level playing field to the Banks by aligning the deposit rates to the market rates.

-The interest rates were speculated to be raised given the fact that Government Securities witnessed higher returns in the recent past.
+The interest rate was expected to be hiked given the fact that the average Government Securities yield has been higher in the recent past.
 Thus, there may be disappointment among Individuals expecting better returns on some of the popular investment schemes.

 Small Savings Interest Rates under various Schemes (Click on link below to read more about the Schemes)

-Sukanya Samriddhi Scheme (SSS): The rate has been revised to 8.1% till 30th June,’18.
+Sukanya Samriddhi Scheme (SSS): The rate has been retained at 8.1% till 30th September,’18.

-Senior Citizen Savings Scheme (SCSS): The rate has been retained at 8.3% till 30th June,’18.
+Senior Citizen Savings Scheme (SCSS): The rate has been retained at 8.3% till 30th September,’18.

-Post Office Schemes: Rates have also been revised on Post Office Term Deposits of 1 year, 2 years, 3 years, 5 years as 6.6%, 6.7%, 6.9% and 7.4% respectively.
+Post Office Schemes: Interest Rates have also been retained on Post Office Term Deposits of 1 year, 2 years, 3 years, 5 years as 6.6%, 6.7%, 6.9% and 7.4% respectively.
 Monthly Income Scheme (MIS) will also earn an interest of 7.4%.
 However, the Savings deposit will continue to fetch returns at the rate of 4%.

 Small Savings Interest rates are aimed at matching the rates offered by the Banking Sectors.